dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 study to explore dynamic task generation, work-completion detection, and the safe aggregation of partial results.

-Given the path of a directory, our goal is to produce a statistical summary of the contents of its directory tree.
+Given a path directory, our goal is to produce a statistical summary of the contents of its directory tree.
 For each file extension encountered (`.txt`, `.zip`, and so on), we will determine both the number of files and their cumulative size.
 The analysis will also report the total number of subdirectories discovered during the traversal.